Undertale: Music

 The game's soundtrack was entirely composed by Fox with FL Studio.
 A self-taught musician, he composed most of the tracks with little iteration; the game's main theme, "Undertale", was the only song to undergo multiple iterations in development.
-The soundtrack was inspired by music from Super NES role-playing games, such as EarthBound, bullet hell series Touhou Project, as well as the webcomic Homestuck, for which Fox provided some of the music.
+The soundtrack was inspired by music from Super NES role-playing games, such as EarthBound, bullet hell series Touhou Project, and the webcomic Homestuck, for which Fox provided some of the music.
 Fox also stated that he tries to be inspired by all music he listens to, particularly those in video games.
 According to Fox, over 90% of the songs were composed specifically for the game.
 "Megalovania", the song used during the boss battle with Sans, had previously been used within Homestuck and in one of Fox's EarthBound ROM hacks.
 For each section of the game, Fox composed the music prior to programming, as it helped "decide how the scene should go".
-He initially tried using a music tracker to compose the soundtrack, but found it difficult to use.
+He initially tried using the music tracker FamiTracker to compose the soundtrack, but found it difficult to use.
 He ultimately decided to play segments of the music separately, and connect them on a track.
 To celebrate the first anniversary of the game, Fox released five unused musical works on his blog in 2016.
 Four of the game's songs were released as official downloadable content for the Steam version of Taito's Groove Coaster.

 Undertale's soundtrack has been well received by critics as part of the success of the game, in particular for its use of various leitmotifs for the various characters used throughout various tracks.
-In particular, "Hopes and Dreams", the boss theme when fighting Asriel in the Pacifist run, brings back most of the main character themes, and is "a perfect way to cap off your journey", according to USgamer's Nadia Oxford.
-Oxford notes this track in particular demonstrates Fox's ability at "turning old songs into completely new experiences", used throughout the game's soundtrack.
+"Hopes and Dreams", the boss theme when fighting Asriel in the Pacifist route, interpolates most of the main character's themes, and is "a perfect way to cap off your journey", according to USgamer's Nadia Oxford.
+Oxford notes this track especially demonstrates Fox's ability at "turning old songs into completely new experiences", used throughout the game's score.
 Tyler Hicks of GameSpot compared the music to "bit-based melodies".

-The Undertale soundtrack had frequently been covered by various styles and groups.
+The Undertale soundtrack has frequently been covered by various styles and groups.
 As part of the fifth anniversary of the game, Fox streamed footage with permission of a 2019 concert of the Undertale songs performed by Music Engine, an orchestra group in Japan, with support of Fangamer and 8-4.